MUSTE-Project/MULLE/README.md

 * `static-directory` file with the front end (static) files.
 Is resolved relative to the above option.

+#### An abundance of configuration methods

+There are quite a few way that configuration options are handlded
+today:

+* Some configuration options are embedded into the binary.
+This is the case for the file `muste-ajax/config.yaml`.
+* That file in turn identifies some paths.
+E.g. the database-file which is created at run-time and seeded by the application (this is probably fine)
+* There are also some file in `muste-ajax/data`.
+  * `data/sql` needed at compile-time
+  * `lessons.yaml` copied at install time and read when `muste-ajax --recreate-db` is invoked.
+* Furhtermore some configuration options are stored as columns in the database.
+This is probably also fine.

 ### Building

 If the grammar-files (in `muste/data/grammars/`) have changed (or if